johnpeart/johnpeart.github.io/src/page/game-boy-games.md

 **This is list of all the Game Boy, Game Boy Color and Game Boy Advance games I already own or that I want to get.**

 If I own a 'digital' copy of a game, I would also like to have the physical cartridge.
 If a price is shown next to a game, it means I'd like to get a physical cartridge.
-Click the price to go to the seller's website.

 ---